USU-Analytics-Solution-Center/Bruno.jl/docs/src/index.md

 ## Quick Install

 1. [Download Julia](https://julialang.org/downloads/).

-2. Launch Julia and type:

-is a [registered Julia package](https://julialang.org/packages/).
-So to install it,
+2. Bruno is a [registered Julia package](https://julialang.org/packages/).
+So to install it, Launch Julia and type:

 ```julia
 julia> using Pkg